Business

 The Future of Financial Collaborations

 Technology can increase a bank’s contribution as well as influence in the financial ecosystem, and there are many companies that are designed specifically to smooth over this transition for legacy institutions.
-One such company is Infinant, which just recently became part of the Jack Henry & Associates, Inc. family.
+One such company is Infinant, which just recently became a part of the Jack Henry & Associates, Inc. family.

 An S&P 500 firm and comprehensive provider of financial technology, Jack Henry™ improves ties between financial institutions and the individuals and companies they serve.
 They help to provide banks and credit unions with access to a dynamic ecosystem of internal capabilities as well as the opportunity to interact with top fintech.
 The collaborative network manifested by Jack Henry™ is helping businesses develop more quickly, differentiate themselves from the competition, and successfully and strategically compete while meeting the changing needs of their account holders.